-Brokerage investors pay commissions when they trade.
-A retail investor would be charged more when there are more trades in his or her account, and that we therefore have an incentive to encourage a retail investor to trade often.
-Retail investors pay for transaction costs, custodial fees, account maintenance fees, commissions, possible sales charges related to mutual funds and variable annuities, elective premium product service fees and other transactions fees such as 12b-1s and product level fees.
-Applicable fees will be disclosed on our fee schedule, prospectuses, and product disclosure packets.
+Brokerage investors pay commissions when you trade.
+You pay more when there are more trades in your account, and that we therefore have an incentive to encourage you to trade often.
+You pay for transaction costs, custodial fees, account maintenance fees, commissions, possible sales charges related to mutual funds and variable annuities, elective premium product service fees and other transactions fees such as 12B-1s and product level fees.
+You will pay commissions and costs whether you make or lose money on investments.
+This means you make less money when there are more trades than when you buy and hold securities long term.
+Applicable fees will be disclosed on our fee schedule, product prospectuses, and product disclosure packets.